MARKETING ANALYTICS2025-10-13

 First-click models are often used in direct response, while last-click models are used for branding or awareness campaigns.

-A first-click model is mainly relevant for organizations focusing on identifying leads sources like webinars.
+A first-click model is mainly relevant for organizations focusing on identifying lead sources like webinars.
 Is there a disadvantage to this method of lead generation?

-The first touch of a campaign is only taken into account for the calculation.
-Therefore, your attribution model won’t tell you how effective your nurture campaigns are, possibly leading you to underinvest in them.
+The first touch of a campaign is only considered in the calculation.
+Therefore, your attribution model won’t tell you how effective your nurture campaigns are, which could lead you to underinvest in them.

-First touch attribution can provide valuable insights about your new leads, but it can mislead you to invest in less effective marketing campaigns overall.
+First touch attribution can provide valuable insights about your new leads, but it can mislead you into investing in less effective marketing campaigns overall.

 Therefore, these models are considered more accurate.
-Different multi touch models may give different values to different channels.
+Different multi-touch models may give different values to various channels.
 Some calculate the conversion value based on the interaction a consumer had with a touchpoint, while others weigh them equally.

 Multi-touch attribution models are typically more expensive than single-touch models because more data is required.